-The Board of Directors of the Company is composed of eight members, including three Outside Directors, and meetings of the Board of Directors were held 13 times during the fiscal year under review.
+The Board of Directors of the Company is composed of twelve members, including five Outside Directors, and meetings of the Board of Directors were held 13 times during the fiscal year under review.
 Based on laws and regulations, the Articles of Incorporation, and the Board of Directors Regulations, decision-making was conducted regarding important business execution, reports were received from Directors and Executive Officers regarding required business execution conditions, and appropriate supervision was provided.

-Additionally, with the intent of deliberation and consideration for important management issues, the Management Committee, composed of Directors, Audit & Supervisory Board Members, and a portion of Executive Officers, was held once a month, with the intent of increasing efficiency of consideration of important management issues and accelerating decision-making.
+Additionally, with the intent of deliberation and consideration for important management issues, the Management Committee, composed of Directors (including Directors who are Audit & Supervisory Committee Members), and a portion of Executive Officers, was held once a month, with the intent of increasing efficiency of consideration of important management issues and accelerating decision-making.

-3) Business execution of Audit & Supervisory Board Members
+3) Business execution of the Audit & Supervisory Committee